The Weekend (Brantley Gilbert song)

 "The Weekend" is a song co-written and recorded by American country rock singer Brantley Gilbert.
 The song is written by Gilbert together with Andrew DeRoberts, and produced by Dann Huff.
 It was released to radio on August 8, 2016, as the first single from his fourth studio album The Devil Don't Sleep (2017).
-The song has peaked at numbers seven and nine on both the Billboard Country Airplay and Hot Country Songs charts respectively.
+"The Weekend" peaked at numbers seven and nine on both the Billboard Country Airplay and Hot Country Songs charts respectively.
 It also reached number 64 on the Hot 100 chart.
-"The Weekend" was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 303,000 copies in that country as of May 2017.
+The song was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 303,000 copies in that country as of May 2017.
 The accompanying music video for the single, directed by Shane Drake, features both his wife and his band.

 Background and development

 "The Weekend" was written by Gilbert and Andrew DeRoberts, however, the two writers did not meet until the song had been written as they had conducted the songwriting over the phone.
 According to Gilbert, he was sent two of Andrew DeRoberts' songs by Kos Weaver, who had signed him to a publishing deal at Warner/Chappell.
 Gilbert said: "I listened to him and probably called him 10 or 15 minutes later, and within a week, we had both of them written over the phone, which was a first for me.
 I'd never written anything in its entirety over a phone."
 Both songs are included in Gilbert's album The Devil Don't Sleep.